Skip to content

 One-time Rodent Control

-Adam’s thoroughly inspects your lawn and garden for indications of a vole infestations.
-Adam’s then exterminates voles with traps and/or bait, depending on the extent of the infestation and level of vole control desired.
-One-time service is warranted for 6 months (Townhomes and condominiums warranted for 1 month.)
+Adam’s thoroughly inspects the perimeter of your home for indications of a vole infestation.
+Adam’s then exterminates voles with traps.
+The one-time service is warranted for 6 months (Townhomes and condominiums are warranted for 1 month.)

 Premier Rodent Prevention

 Never have voles again!
 Many of our rodent customers prefer Adam’s Premier Rodent Prevention service because it provides year-round prevention of voles and other rodents.
-After elimination of rodents from your lawn, Adam’s ongoing service focuses on preventing future infestations by baiting voles with rodeticide inside tamper-resistant bait stations placed securely around affected areas, such as under decks, under bushes, and along fence or tree lines.
+After the elimination of voles and other rodents in and around your home, Adam’s ongoing service focuses on preventing future infestations by baiting voles with rodenticide inside tamper-resistant bait stations placed securely around the perimeter of the structure.
 Two services per year, typically performed in the spring and fall.

 Premier Home Pest Prevention